komietty/unity-vectorfield/README.md

-# VFD
+# unity-vectorfield
-Vector Field Designer for Unity.
+A General Vector Field Utility Library for Unity.

  <img src="Documents/ribbon.png"/>

 ## Features
-- Halfedge structure
+This library contains vector field generator on mesh and its oparators.
+For general simplical-complex oparation, it contains *Halfedge Structure* as its very core structure, which can be used as standalone module.
+Based on it, this lib has features below.
 - Curvature culclation
-- Poisson equation solver on mesh
+- Poisson equation solver
 - Hodge decomposition
 - Hamonic basis finder
 - Homology basis finder